JoseMarioDev/josemariodev/README.md

 I have over 10 years experience in the insurance and service industries in a management capacity.
 Over that time I've developed critical-thinking, organizational, and communication skills.

 I’m looking for an opportunity where I can put my abilities to work for a mission I’m passionate about.
-Check out my portfolio :globe_with_meridians:&nbsp;&nbsp; https://www.josemario.me/
+Check out my portfolio :globe_with_meridians:&nbsp; https://www.josemario.me/

 #